penzvaltoA/learn-git/README.md

 # learn-git
-Testing and learning how git and GitHub work.
+This repository is just for me to test and learn how git and GitHub work.